Identification in Multiple Treatment Models under Discrete Variation: Identification

-Recall that in the unidimensional case $h$ is point identified as $F$ is known and $g$ can be point identified by the selection moments in \eqref{eq:D_moments}.
-In this sense, as the marginals are normalized to be uniform, Assumption \ref{ass:PS} essentially imposes that the dependence between the multiple variables in the general case with multidimensional unobserved heterogeneity can be parameterized by $\lambda \in \mathbf{L}$ such that an analogous argument continues to apply for each $\lambda \in \mathbf{L}$.
-In particular, for each $\lambda \in \mathbf{L}$ when $F=\bar{F}(\lambda)$ is known, it requires $\mathbf{G}$ and the data variation in \eqref{eq:D_moments} to be such that there exists a single unique value of $g$ consistent with the data so that it is point identified or that no such $g$ exists implying that the model is rejected.
+Recall in the unidimensional case $h$ is point-identified as $F$ is known and $g$ can be identified by the moments in \eqref{eq:D_moments}.
+Assumption \ref{ass:PS} aims to extend this idea to the general case with multidimensional unobserved heterogeneity by assuming $h$ can be parameterized by $\lambda \in \mathbf{L}$ such that an analogous argument applies for each $\lambda \in \mathbf{L}$.
+In particular, for each $\lambda \in \mathbf{L}$, it requires $\mathbf{H}(\lambda)$ and the data variation in \eqref{eq:D_moments} to be such that there exists a unique value of $h$ consistent with the data so that it is point identified or that no such $h$ exists and the model is misspecified.

-For the purposes of computation, Assumption \ref{ass:PS} along with Proposition \ref{prop:linearprog} allows us to compute the identified set using a sequence of linear programs.
-Specifically, we can first compute $\theta_h(\mathbf{M}_h^*)$ using Proposition \ref{prop:linearprog} for the unique $h \in \mathbf{H}^*(\lambda)$ across $\lambda \in \mathbf{L}$, where $\mathbf{L}$ is finite dimensional and in practice can be approximated by a fine grid of points in $\mathbf{R}^{d_\lambda}$.
-We can then take the union of these identified sets across the considered values of $\lambda$ to compute the final identified set.
+For the purposes of computation, Assumption \ref{ass:PS} along with Proposition \ref{prop:linearprog} allows us to compute the identified set using a two-step strategy performed across $\lambda \in \mathbf{L}$, which we can implement in practice using a grid of values in $\mathbf{L}$.
+To see this, observe that \eqref{eq:Theta_union} can be rewritten as